seeekr/crudl/README.md

 ### Data

-When a connector successfully executed a request, it will resolve to the response data:
+When a connector successfully executes a request it resolves to response data:
 ```js
 usersConnector.read(req.filter('name', 'joe'))
 .then(allJoes => {